liferay/liferay-frontend-projects/css/how_to_name_the_css_files.md

 Sometimes the name could be more complex:

-> We need a css file for the button of the card component of the sidebar template of the theme Fjord
+> We need a CSS file for the button of the card component of the sidebar template of the theme Fjord

-Generally we have directories that create the right separation and we don't need to worry about it
+Generally we have directories that create the right separation and we don't need to worry about it.

 > theme>template>component>part